cyral-quickstart/quickstart-sidecar-cloudformation-ec2/README.md

     and with the database you plan to protect with this sidecar.
     * Set parameters `AssociatePublicIpAddress=true` and `LoadBalancerScheme='internet-facing'`
     to deploy a public sidecar.
-    * (Optional) Configure the Sidecar certificates in accordance with your deployment decision.
     * Click `Next`, follow the remaining steps of the wizard acknowledging the capabilities requested and confirm the stack creation.

 This quick start will create the simplest configuration possible on your AWS account